 Gastroenterology & Hepatology Three-Year Clinical Fellowship

 NYU Grossman School of Medicine’s Gastroenterology and Hepatology Three-Year Clinical Fellowship Program provides a curriculum and clinical training that lead to mastery of gastroenterology and endoscopic procedures.
 Fellows leave the program with expert understanding of the issues relevant to both inpatient and outpatient diagnosis and treatment of gastrointestinal (GI) and hepatobiliary diseases.
-We accept five fellows each year.
+We accept six fellows each year.

 Accredited by the Accreditation Council for Graduate Medical Education (ACGME), the fellowship is administered by NYU Langone’s Division of Gastroenterology and Hepatology.
 Andrew E. Dikman, MD, is the program director; Rabia Ali de Latour, MD, Tamara Brodsky, MD, and Scott M. Smukalla, MD, are the associate program directors.
 Danielle Seabron, MPA, is the senior fellowship program coordinator.

 Instruction in our program is based on a core curriculum that encompasses every aspect of clinical gastroenterology and hepatology.
 Our curriculum is based on competencies and their related milestones that incorporate multiple learning strategies: workplace-based learning, rich didactics, case-based learning, peer to peer learning, online learning, and simulation education.